 I had another thing that taught me quite a lesson there.
-We had no transportation and the French had to lend us trucks -- or Lorries as the British called them.
-I don't know what the French called them -- I've forgotten that, but they loaned us the trucks and we didn't have enough.
-The 1st Battalion had about enough for their battalion headquarters and in this battalion that was coming up next was also included the regimental headquarters.
+We had no transportation and the French had to loan us the trucks, or lorries as the British called them.
+I don't know what the French called them-I've forgotten that-but they loaned us the trucks.
+We didn't have enough.
+The First Battalion hadn't had enough for their battalion headquarters, and in this battalion that was coming up next was also included the regimental headquarters.
 It was going to require some delicate shuffling to be able to haul them up.
-So I had to get into a discussion with the French staff about loading of these trucks -- what we should put in them.
-They would come up with this relief and the additional unit of the Headquarters.
-And they would go back with the troops that had had their first experience in the trenches.
-Well we agreed on something in principle (en principe) and there I learned my lesson which served me well in after dealings, particularly with the French units in the Meuse-Argonne battle and other places.
-En principe, in my mind, applied to one thing only; to the French it applied to everything.
+So I had to get into a discussion with the French staff about loading of these trucks, what we should put in them.
+They would come up with this relief and the additional unit of the headquarters, and they would go back with the troops that had had their first experience in the trenches.
+Well, we agreed on something in principle (en principe), and there I learned my lesson which served me well in after dealings, particularly with the French units in the Meuse-Argonne battle and other places.

+En principe, in my mind, applied to one thing only.
+To the French it applied to everything.
 The result was that all the machine gun units were grounded and not loaded on the trucks and didn't get off to Gondrecourt and were left up there without any transportation.
-We were short in the first place and this thing occurred and I discovered it all hinged on the translation of the full meaning of en principe.
-So after that whenever a Frenchman brought up something and would summarize by saying en principe, So and So, I would stop him right there and say now you write that out -you write out exactly what you mean.
-And they all got to laughing at me later on.
-When I had several French corps -- three or four French corps -- in the 1st Army -- and they would send back their chief of staff or somebody to make arrangements and he would come to the usual French expression -- en principe -- and I would say, "wait a minute, wait a minute -- take a pencil and write out exactly what you are talking about."
-So I never had any more accidents of that sort and it was a very valuable lesson.
+We were short in the first place and this thing occurred, and I discovered it all hinged on the translation of the full meaning of en principe.
+So after that whenever a Frenchman brought up something and would summarize en principe so and so, I'd stop him right there.
+I'd say, "Now you write that out.
+You write out exactly what you mean."
+They all got to laughing at me later on.
+When I had several French corps-three or four French corps in the First Army and they would send back their chief of staff or somebody to make arrangements, and he would come to the usual French expression en principe, and I would say, "Wait a minute, wait a minute.
+Take a pencil and write out exactly what you are talking about."
+So I never had any more accidents of that sort, and it was a very valuable lesson.